 6. Bring along a tasty guilt-free dish, so you know you'll have at least one thing you can splurge on.
-Check out our recipe round-up below for some good ones!
-And if you're not into baking, or just feeling lazy, toss together a fresh fruit salad (try drizzling it with some Torani Sugar Free Coconut Syrup).
+If you're not into baking, toss together a fresh fruit salad.
+(Try drizzling it with some Torani Sugar Free Coconut Syrup.)

 7. Burn calories, not the turkey.
-Remember, the more calories you torch with activity, the more you can consume without gaining weight come Turkey Day.
-If you've got the day off from work, you really have no excuse to skip the exercise (okay, unless you're prepping dinner all day ... then you have an excuse!).
-If you can't get in a full workout pre-festivities, make a point of taking Fido on a fast-paced walk, take the stairs all day long (two at a time if you can take it!), and just try to be extra-active throughout the day.
-You could even organize a game of tag football with your family members (you know you've been looking for an excuse to tackle one of your irritating relatives!).
+Remember: The more calories you torch with activity, the more you can consume without gaining weight come Turkey Day.
+If you've got the day off from work, you really have no excuse to skip the exercise.
+(OK, unless you're prepping dinner all day -- then you have an excuse!)
+If you can't get in a full workout pre-festivities, make a point of taking Fido on a fast-paced walk, take the stairs all day long (two at a time if you can take it!) and just try to be extra-active throughout the day.
+You could even organize a game of tag football with your family members.
+(You know you've been looking for an excuse to tackle one of your irritating relatives!)